rehierl/node-tree-outliner/1-basics/1-2-hierarchy-of-sets.md

 * Root set A is the parent set of set B and C.
 * Set B is the parent set of set E.
-* Sets A and B both are outer or ancestor sets to set E.
+* Sets A and B both are outer or ancestor sets of set E.
 * Sets B, C and E all are inner or descendant sets to set A.
+* Sets B and C are independent from one another.

+**CONCLUSION**
+If set "a" is a subset of set "A", set "b" a subset of set "B", and if sets "A" and "B" are independent from one another, then "a" and "b" are also independent from one another.

+Put differently, any two subsets of two independent sets are also independent from one another.